flutter/website/src/docs/development/platform-integration/platform-channels.md

 {{site.alert.note}}
-  The information in this page is valid for most plugins, except for any web plugin implemented as a [federated plugin][], which don't use platform channels.
+  The information in this page is valid for most plugins, except for any web plugin implemented as a [federated plugin][].
+Federated plugins don't use platform channels.
 {{site.alert.end}}

 Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Kotlin or Java code on Android, or in Swift or Objective-C code on iOS.

 Flutter's platform-specific API support does not rely on code generation, but rather on a flexible message passing style: